 Group seminar dates are coordinated by the Field Education Office in consultation with field advisors in advance of the placement term.
 Students are grouped according to cohort for these seminars and are informed of these dates at the start of the placement term.
 Field advisors facilitate seminars on the following topics:

-Students completing the advanced field course (two-year full-time and three-year part-time): For the second, advanced placement, field advisors contact the agency via phone/email and are available to visit with the student and instructor on any issues that may arise.
+This option can be taken in a two-year full-time and three-year part-time timeframe.
+For the second, advanced placement, field advisors contact the agency via phone/email and are available to visit with the student and instructor on any issues that may arise.
 A visit is expected in the case of a new agency and/or instructor or as requested by the Field Education Office.
 The visit takes place earlier in the term in order to assist and support this new setting.

 Field advisors initiate and implement field resolution procedure in situations where the field instructor has identified that the student is not meeting expectations.
 This procedure is also initiated to report any conflict that arises between a student and the field instructor, or when a student identifies learning issues or challenges within the placement.
 If issue is not resolved, the placement dissolution procedure may be initiated as per the recommendation of the agency, instructor, or Master of Social Work (MSW) field coordinator.